dgatla/recipes/README.md

 # recipes
+This repo has recipes for `paneer tikka masala` and `hyderbadi biryani`

-This is just plain recipes :) Just for some fun
+This entire content was made for fun 😃